vickonrails/100-days-of-react/README.md

 I really don't want to set rules😅.

-But documenting my learnings in a helpful requires I define rules upfront.
+But documenting my learnings in a helpful way requires I define rules upfront.
 Rules that'll help me put actionable learnings front and center of the experiment.

 Each day will be organised into